Juli2017/simple-page/README.md

-# Ten Years of Rapid Change in San Mateo County
+# Ten Years of Change in San Mateo County: 2006-2016

 Link to website: https://juli2017.github.io/simple-page/

 This is my final story project for my Data Visualization For All MOOC
+# The Growth of IT in San Mateo County

 <iframe src="https://juli2017.github.io/EmployerPointMap/" width="90%" height="400"></iframe>

-# The Growth of IT in San Mateo County
 <a href="https://juli2017.github.io/SMCEvolutionofIT/">Ten years of Growth in IT Employment</a>